The GNU Fortran compiler is the successor to

 GNU Fortran provides the following functionality:

-The compiler will also attempt to diagnose cases where the user’s program contains a correct usage of the language, but instructs the computer to do something questionable.
-This kind of diagnostics message is called a warning message.
+The compiler also attempts to diagnose cases where your program contains a correct usage of the language, but instructs the computer to do something questionable.
+This kind of diagnostic message is called a warning message.

 The GNU Fortran compiler consists of several components: